choppen5/twilio-client-outbound-conf/README.md

 You have a new Heroku app, it's live, in the cloud, and free as long as it's running on one dyno.

-It should work to render the HTML, but you will be missing some functionality, such as being able to Dial an external number.
+It should work to render the HTML BUT it WILL NOT WORK to dial a number until you complete the steps below, the "Post Heroku-deploy Twilio steps" .

 ![TwilioClient](http://uploadir.com/u/udmp7g31 "Twilio Client")